Blog

 There is always a trigger or a reason for things.
 In my case, it all started with a home bleaching that ruined my precious curly hair in 2016.

-Shortly after, thanks to that hair tragedy, I decided to start from scratch to take care of my hair.
-This also led to starting to become aware, not only of the cosmetics I used daily on my skin or hair, but also of the origin of the clothes I wore or the food I filled my fridge with (but that's another story).
+Shortly after, thanks to that hair tragedy, I decided to start from scratch in taking care of my hair.
+This also led to starting to become aware, not only of the cosmetics I used daily on my skin or hair, but also of the origin of the clothes I wore or the food I filled my fridge with (but that is another story).

-With bleached hair on the metro in Lisbon in 2016
+With bleached hair on the Lisbon metro in 2016

-I hadn't heard of the curly method at that time, but it didn't take long for me to connect that the advice I saw from accounts of girls (mainly from the other side of the pond) had a name: Curly Girl Method.
+I had not yet heard of the curly method at that time, but it didn't take long for me to connect that the advice I saw from accounts of girls (mainly from across the pond) had a name: Curly Girl Method.

-When I started to explore more about this, I had cut my hair to make it healthier, I had also been using solid shampoos without sulfates or silicones for a while (great! those steps were already done) and styling my hair with more natural products.
-But still, it seemed that my hair had lost its magic.
+When I started to explore more about this, I had cut my hair to refresh it, I had also been using solid shampoos without sulfates or silicones for a while (great! those steps were already done) and styling my hair with more natural products.
+But even so, it seemed that my hair had lost its magic.

 What is happening to my hair?: The dreaded transition.

-By stopping the use of products without sulfates or silicones, I saw my hair dull and more straw-like.
+By stopping the use of products without sulfates or silicones, my hair looked dull and more straw-like.
 It frizzed a lot and struggled to define itself and look nice like before.

 My doubts at that moment were Is my hair dehydrated?
 Does it need nourishment?
 Proteins?
 What does it need?
 Is this going to be like this forever?